Ashtanga Yoga in Portland, ME and Boston, MA

-Kate and Rich teach a traditional morning Ashtanga Yoga program in Boston, MA near Fenway Park, at Down Under Yoga Brookline.
+Kate and Rich teach two traditional morning Ashtanga Yoga programs.
+Ashtanga Yoga Portland meets on Saturdays 8-10, and Mom/Wed/Thurs/Fridays 730-930 (doors open at 7) at Bright Star Dance Studio downtown.
+Experienced students are welcome to drop in ($18).
+In Boston, find Rich near Fenway Park, at Down Under Yoga Brookline.
 These classes are open to all who are able to commit to a practice 4-6 days/week.
-Room is open 5:30-8:45 for experienced students (backbending completed by 8:15), new students please come after 6:30.
+Room is open M-F 5:30-9:00 for experienced students (backbending completed by 8:45), new students please email us to set up a day to begin.
 Out of town practitioners are welcome to drop in and can bring $20 directly to the teacher, or pay on-line prior.
 Find up to date class schedule, and directions to our shala at 1052 Beacon St here.

 WHAT IS Ashtanga?